U.S. jobless claims rise modestly as labor market tightens

 The four-week moving average of the so-called continuing claims fell 4,500 to 1.90 million, the lowest reading since January 1974.
 The continuing claims data covered the week of the household survey from which October’s unemployment rate will be derived.

 The four-week average of continuing claims fell 40,500 between the September and October survey weeks, suggesting a further improvement in the unemployment rate as labor market slack continues to diminish.
+The job market strength supports the view that the Federal Reserve will raise interest rates in December.

+U.S. financial markets were little moved by the data as investors digested the European Central Bank’s announcement that it would extend its bond purchases at a reduced rate.
+The dollar .DXY rose against a basket of currencies, while prices for U.S. Treasuries were largely unchanged.
+Stocks on Wall Street rose.

 In a separate report on Thursday, the Commerce Department said the goods trade deficit rose 1.3 percent to $64.1 billion in September.
 Exports of goods increased $0.9 billion to $129.6 billion.
-Goods imports gained $1.7 billion to $193.7 billion.
+Goods imports gained $1.7 billion to $193.7 billion amid a surge in capital and consumer goods imports, which likely reflects the economy’s underlying strength.

+The Commerce Department also said wholesale inventories increased 0.3 percent last month.
+But stocks of goods at retailers tumbled 1.0 percent, weighed down by a 2.6 percent dive in motor vehicle inventories.
+As a result, the Atlanta Fed lowered its third-quarter gross domestic product estimate two-tenths of a percentage point to a 2.5 percent annualized rate.

+“The higher-than-expected trade deficit implies a lower contribution from the net exports,” said Michael Gapen, chief economist at Barclays in New York.
+“In addition, today’s weak inventories data also imply a lower contribution from this subcomponent.”

 Reporting by Lucia Mutikani; Editing by Paul Simao